Not often do we consider the possibilities that emerge from a school cafeteria.

 The biggest factor is often the relationship building between school and farmer.
 It doesn’t only have to be vegetables either, local beef has become more accessible and popular.

 As we move into a new school year, there are many ways to get involved.
-October is Farm to School Month and Nebraska will be vying for a third consecutive victory in the Mountain Plains Crunch Off.
+October is Farm to School Month and many districts will be hosting activities.
+In our home state of Nebraska, many schools participate in a Crunch Off, a competition to get the largest number of students to crunch into fresh fruits and vegetables.

-For resources on bringing farm to school to your community, follow the Center for Rural Affairs and Nebraska Department of Education.
+For resources on bringing farm to school to your community, follow the Center for Rural Affairs and the National Farm to School Network.